 On Skritter there are two broad ways to study vocabulary.
-There's the "Study Everything" button, which mixes all of your vocabulary sources together.
+There's the "Study All My Words" button, which mixes all of your vocabulary sources together.
 There's also studying individual vocabulary sources.
-The reason we emphasize the "Study Everything" button is that it allows Skritter to better schedule reviews, making your learning more efficient.
+The reason we emphasize the "Study All My Words" button is that it allows Skritter to better schedule reviews, making your learning more efficient.

 However, there are certainly circumstances in which you need to drill down and really focus on a small subset of the vocabulary you are learning.
 A test might be coming up, or you might have a burning passion to only learn Mandarin profanity today.
-In these cases, you probably don't want to use the "Study Everything" button--you want to have more focus.
+In these cases, you probably don't want to use the "Study All My Words" button-- you want to have more focus.
 There are several ways to accomplish this.

 Sometimes you would like to be learning an entire list to the exclusion of other lists, but you don't need to drill down to the section level.
 Doing this is more simple than studying a single section.